Where does Madison’s water come from?

 Can Madison Water Utility take action to ensure there are no longer PFAS chemicals in our water?

-Madison Water Utility is calling for the Wisconsin Air National Guard to clean up known contamination at Truax Air Field.
+Madison Water Utility is calling for the Wisconsin Air National Guard to clean up known contamination at Truax Air Field, the likely source of PFAS found at Well 15 on East Washington Avenue.
 Unfortunately, cleaning up contamination at Truax will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.

 If levels detected at Well 15 begin to increase dramatically, it would be possible to construct a treatment system to remove PFAS from the well's water.
 Activated carbon could remove PFAS from Well 15, which already has an air stripper to remove volatile organic compounds (VOC).
 However, the building footprint may need to be enlarged, and there is no space available on our property for expansion.